MOARdV/AviationLights/README.md

 16NOV15 - v3.8 (Entry cost and physics - BigNose)

-* Added: Lights now have double their normal prize as entry cost in the tech tree
+* Added: Lights now have double their normal price as entry cost in the tech tree
 * Changed: Lights are now skipped by the physics engine (performance gain when using them in large numbers)

 ## LICENSE